IronCoreLabs/ironoxide-swift/README.md

 - Build the C/C++ bindings within your `ironoxide-swig-bindings/cpp` checkout
   - Run `cargo build --release`.
 This will generate a bunch of C/C++ header files in a `sdk/generated` folder as well as generate a library binary in the `ironoxide-swig-bindings/target/release/` directory.
   - Generate a bunch of symlinks on your system so that the library can find the `libironoxide` binary and headers.
 This step will go away once we publish `libironoxide` for MacOS on Homebrew and other various Linux package managers (apt, etc).
-    - Add a symlink in your `/usr/local/lib` directory to point to the `.dylib` created above: `ln -s /path/to/ironoxide-swig-bindings/target/release/libironoxide.dylib libironoxide.dylib`.
+    - Add a symlink in your `/usr/local/lib` directory to point to the `.dylib` or `.so` created above: `ln -s /path/to/ironoxide-swig-bindings/target/release/libironoxide.dylib libironoxide.dylib`.
     - Add a symlink in your `/usr/local/include/` directory to point to the C header files directory above: `ln -s /path/to/ironoxide-swig-bindings/cpp/generated/sdk ironoxide`.
-    - Add a symlink in your `/usr/local/lib/pkgconfig` (or `/usr/lib/pkgconfig` on Linux) directory to point to the `.pc` file in the `ironoxide-swig-bindings` repo: `ln -s /path/to/ironoxide-swig-bindings/cpp/ironoxide.pc.in libironoxide.pc`
+    - Add a symlink in your `/usr/local/lib/pkgconfig` (or `/usr/lib/pkgconfig` on Linux) directory to point to the `.pc` file in the `ironoxide-swig-bindings` repo: `ln -s /path/to/ironoxide-swig-bindings/cpp/ironoxide.pc.in ironoxide.pc`
 - Now you can compile this project via `swift build`.
 If successful this should generate a `.build` directory.
 You should also be able to run the tests via `swift test` as well (Linux users will need to run `swift test --enable-test-discovery`).

 ## VSCode Setup